The Age of Artists

 Ultimately, the machines are going to be able to do everything we can do.
 But faster, cheaper and more perfectly.
 Which leads to the obvious question: what do all the humans do now?

 Despite the temptation, the answer is not "nothing".
-Human greed and curiosity will always drives action.w
+Human greed and curiosity will always drive action.

 Choice.

-It’s what we choose to leave to humans, even when machines beat us.
+It’s what humans choose to leave to humans, even when the machine might do it better.

 We still buy paintings, despite the invention of photography.